 I love shorebirds.

-elegant long legs.
+They range from the cute little fluffy piping plover chick to the greater yellowlegs and its elegant long legs.
 But the shorebird I am most taken with these days is the whimbrel, a gray-brown wading bird characterized by its long, curved bill.

 These long-distance migrants are nothing short of fabulous, as they navigate tropical storms, fly nearly 30 miles per hour, and have been documented to fly nonstop for 145 hours (6 days) covering a distance of 7,000 kilometers (4,355 miles).